Skip to content

 The AI knowledge generation fallacy: treating an LLM as a source of net-new information when it can only recombine patterns from its training data.

-Teams use AI to generate architecture decisions, design novel APIs, or produce "creative" solutions on the assumption that generative AI is a source of net-new information exceeding its training data.
+Teams use AI to generate architecture decisions, design novel APIs, or produce "creative" solutions.
+They assume generative AI is a source of net-new information beyond its training data.

 It is not.
-LLMs are bounded by their training distribution: they recombine prior patterns but cannot produce information absent from it.
+LLMs stay within their training distribution.
+They recombine prior patterns but cannot produce information that is missing from it.
 What looks like invention is recombination — fluent and fast, but drawn entirely from prior practice.
-Johnson and Hyland-Wood (2024) catalogue this as a core LLM limitation: outputs reflect training data, not independent reasoning about ground truth.
-The trap is that confident recombination and genuine novelty look identical in output — the model does not signal which it is producing.
+Johnson and Hyland-Wood (2024) catalog this as a core LLM limitation: outputs reflect training data, not independent reasoning about ground truth.
+The trap is that confident recombination and genuine novelty look identical in output.
+The model does not signal which one it is producing.

-AI-generated test suites as primary quality signal — Tests generated by the same model that wrote the code reflect the model's expectations, not ground truth.
-Derived from one training distribution, they give no independent signal about correctness.
+AI-generated test suites as a primary quality signal.
+Tests generated by the same model that wrote the code reflect the model's expectations, not ground truth.
+They come from one training distribution, so they give no independent signal about correctness.

-Architecture decisions from brief prompts — AI surfaces documented patterns from training.
-For systems with novel constraints, the retrieved patterns may be well-known but ill-fitted.
+Architecture decisions from brief prompts.
+AI surfaces documented patterns from training.
+For systems with novel constraints, those patterns may be well-known but a poor fit.
 The model cannot know what it has never seen.

-Domain documentation for unexposed domains — AI cannot synthesize domain knowledge it never saw.
-Asking it to document proprietary systems or novel regulatory frameworks produces plausible-sounding confabulation.
+Domain documentation for unexposed domains.
+AI cannot produce domain knowledge it never saw.
+Asking it to document proprietary systems or new regulatory frameworks produces plausible-sounding confabulation.

 AI is a high-fidelity compression of prior practice — reliable when your problem fits documented patterns, unreliable when it is genuinely novel.

-Addy Osmani frames the split as 70/30: AI handles ~70% of routine work while the remaining 30% — problem definition, architecture, verification — requires human judgment.
+Addy Osmani frames the split as 70/30: AI handles ~70% of routine work, while the remaining 30% — problem definition, architecture, verification — needs human judgment.
 The 30% is where this fallacy does the most damage.

-Overcorrecting leads to its own failure mode: dismissing all AI output as mere recombination, even when recombination is precisely what's needed.
+Overcorrecting creates its own failure mode: dismissing all AI output as mere recombination, even when recombination is exactly what you need.

-• Well-documented domains: When your problem fits established patterns — standard CRUD APIs, common auth flows — AI retrieval is reliable and fast.
-Treating it as untrustworthy here wastes the tool's strengths — this is the ~70% of routine work AI handles well.
+• Well-documented domains: when your problem fits established patterns — standard CRUD APIs, common auth flows — AI retrieval is reliable and fast.
+Treating it as untrustworthy here wastes the tool's strengths, the ~70% of routine work AI handles well.

-• Emergent cross-domain synthesis: LLMs can surface non-obvious connections between documented practices from different fields (e.g., applying game theory to API rate-limiting).
-Not genuine novelty, but the synthesis may not be obvious within a single domain.
+• Emergent cross-domain synthesis: LLMs can surface non-obvious connections between documented practices from different fields (for example, applying game theory to API rate-limiting).
+This is not genuine novelty, but the synthesis may not be obvious within a single domain.

-The operative question is not "can AI generate new information?" but "does this problem require new information, or competent retrieval of existing practice?"
+The real question is not "can AI generate new information?" but "does this problem need new information, or competent retrieval of existing practice?"

 Example